Many or all companies we feature compensate us. Compensation and editorial

 Federal student loans

-Once you’ve exhausted your federal student loan options, consider taking out a private student loan to fill any funding gaps.
+Once you’ve used your federal student loan options, consider taking out a private student loan to fill any funding gaps.

 Private student loans

 A cosigner agrees to be responsible for repaying the loan if you can’t make future payments.
-More than 90% of private undergraduate student loans were cosigned in 2022, according to the most recent Enterval Private Student Loan Report.
+More than 90% of students apply for loans with a cosigner even if they meet the age requirement.

 Minors’ alternatives to student loans for higher education

-Before taking out a student loan, we recommend seeing whether you qualify for the following types of financial aid by completing the Free Application for Federal Student Aid (FAFSA).
-Doing so can help you reduce the amount you need to borrow.
+Before taking out a private student loan, complete the Free Application for Federal Student Aid (FAFSA) to confirm you qualify for free federal aid, including grants and work-study.
+It can help you reduce the amount you need to borrow.

 Scholarships